Profile information Account settings

 What issues should a director consider before resigning?

-Any director’s loans - either made from the director to the company or vice versa - should be settled prior to departure.
+Any director’s loans - either made from the director to the company or vice versa - should also be settled prior to the director’s departure.

 How does a company director resign?

-Directors should first check the terms of their service agreement/Senior employment contract to find out if there is any specified contractual procedure and set notice period for resigning.
+Directors should first check the terms of their service agreement, Senior employment contract or Letter of appointment to find out if there is any specified contractual procedure and set notice period for resigning.
 In the absence of a contractual provision, there may be requirements contained in the articles of association.

-Notice of resignation should generally be given in writing - and, in case of a dispute, it may be worth sending this by recorded delivery to the company's registered office, to provide evidence of the resignation.
+Notice of resignation should generally be given in writing.
+In case of a dispute, it may be worth sending such notice by recorded delivery to the company's registered office, to provide evidence of the resignation.

 What does the company need to do after a director resigns?

-Limited companies are required to inform Companies House (Companies House in Cardiff for companies registered in England and Wales, and Companies House in Edinburgh for companies registered in Scotland) about any resignations of company directors or new appointments.
-This must be done within 14 days of the date the director left the office - either using Form TM01 or online.
+Limited companies are required to inform Companies House about certain company changes.
+These include the resignation of company directors.
+A company must do this within 14 days of the date the director left the office - either using Form TM01 or online.
 The company should also:

 • update its own register of directors